 An equity partner at my firm once asked me how I was and I replied with what I thought was the perfect answer – “Good.
 Busy.”
 He gave me a quizzical look and walked away.
 I still don’t know what he meant by it.

 This was years ago but I still remember the encounter, likely because I’ve never been one to say I’m “busy.”
 Sometimes I have conflicting plans, but I’m not busy.
 I spend a few nights a week sitting by myself in my apartment, writing this blog, cleaning, doing work, cooking, etc. To me, busy people are the social butterflies who have way too many invitations to make time for whatever boring thing I’m up to.
 I’m sure you have busy friends that are the same.
 Maybe you’re that busy bee.

 I know what you’re thinking – the people who were “busy” had the time, they just didn’t make the time to see me.
 YES!
 Exactly.
 I wasn’t a priority to them so busyness was a good cover.
-But I wonder if they really thought they were too busy.
+But I wonder if they really thought they were too busy to do anything besides their normal lives.
 A lot of people do.

-I wrote a comment recently that I didn’t understand why people didn’t make their own peanut butter.
-It takes literally 30 seconds of blending peanuts with oil and salt and you have a much tastier, fresher, cheaper product.
+I wrote a comment on a blog recently that I didn’t understand why people didn’t make their own peanut butter.
+It takes literally 10 seconds of blending peanuts with oil and salt and you have a much tastier, fresher, cheaper product.
 I got a reply – the reason people don’t make their own peanut butter is “time.”

-What if we were honest about all our “busy” excuses?
+What if we were Honest about Our Time?

 What if we said, I have everything I want and need to achieve my goals but I choose not to?

 It’s very difficult to save money if you believe you are so busy that you need to revert to convenience for every decision.